 - Prepare the dressing.
 In a mixing cup, add the oil, lime juice, vinegar, spices, and crushed garlic and set aside.

 - Boil the potatoes.
-Bring to a vigorous boil, over high heat, the potatoes, skin on, in a heavy bottom pot half-filled with water.
-Don’t cook the potatoes.
+Bring the potatoes, skin on, to a vigorous boil, over high heat, in a heavy bottom pot half-filled with water.
+Don’t overcook the potatoes.
 They should slightly soften but stay firm.
 Discard the water.
 Let the potatoes cool down.
 Peel and slice in one-inch thickness.
 Dice the slices.

 - Shallow fry the potatoes.
-In a shallow frying pan, heat the canola oil, when it starts to sizzle add the potatoes’ dices.
+In a shallow frying pan, heat the canola oil, when it starts to sizzle add the diced potatoes.
 Coat them in oil and stir them around until they are golden and crispy.
-Remove the potatoes’ dices with a slotted spoon to the serving dish.
+Remove the diced potatoes with a slotted spoon to the serving dish.
+Or you can simply oven bake them in a preheated oven at 400° F/200 °C.

 - Pour the dressing over the hot potatoes and serve immediately.